 - Lieutenant Ernest Attwater † Killed in Action, 22 March 1918 — 9th Battalion, Royal Sussex Regiment; 245 Machine Gun Company, Machine Gun Corps.
 [Served in the ranks of the Royal Sussex, rising to serjeant in the machine gun section, commissioned into the Machine Gun Corps.

-- Sapper William E Mardell — Royal Engineers; Wounded.
-[No corroboration for wound, middle name not yet found.]
+- Sapper William Edward Mardell — Royal Engineers; Wounded.
+[No corroboration for wound.]

 - Private Robert Basil Foreman — 3rd Battalion, Royal Sussex Regiment.